workshop/struct/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lyptt/struct/badge.svg)](https://coveralls.io/github/lyptt/struct)
 [![Help Contribute to Open Source](https://www.codetriage.com/lyptt/struct/badges/users.svg)](https://www.codetriage.com/lyptt/struct)

-# Current state of the repository

-At present I'm working for a company that enforces a catch-all ownership of any IP created during employment.
-As such, I'm currently unable to contribute to this repository without causing the ownership of this project to transfer to that company.

-Contributions are readily welcomed, and if any developers wish to help maintain this repository then please feel free to get in touch.

 # Introduction

 `struct` is a tool for iOS and Mac developers to automate the creation and management of Xcode projects.